 Every day is the same – shop, cook, dishes, laundry.
 Sweep, wipe, scrub, pick up.
 All the papers, all the arguments, all the scheduling, all the homework.
-Do you ever feel like the monotony will swallow you whole?
-Do you ever feel reduced to servitude – pointless, unseen, neverending?
-Do you get bombarded with the voices like I do?
+The monotony can turn a happy heart upside down.
+So much unpaid time and effort spent on things unseen, neverending, undone as soon as they’re finished.

-Because that habit of discontentment can only be driven out by hammering in
+(The) habit of discontentment can only be driven out by hammering in one iron sharper.

 The sleek pin of gratitude.

 Piles of laundry mean we have more than enough clothes to wear.